VincentHu01/me/_posts/2023-03-09-time-complexities-of-data-structures-and-algorithms.md

 ---
-title: Time Complexities of Collections
+title: Time Complexity of Collections
 author: sille_bille
 categories:
 - Technology
 - Collections
 ---

-Here we only focus on average time complexity when you are searching or inserting with certain collection.
+Here we only talk about average time complexity of commonly used collections when you are searching or inserting with them.

 | Data Structure | search ATC| insert ATC |